 Disability features Platform built entirely for disability community None specific

-User base 159,300+ rated members Millions globally
+User base 159,300+ rated members One of the largest mainstream platforms globally

 Free tier Yes: full profile, browse, and daily matches Limited free access